apache/age-website/docs/advanced/advanced.md

 ```
 Developers Note
-Cypher queries using the CREATE, SET, REMOVE clauses cannot be used in sql queries with Joins, as they affect the Postgres transaction system.
+Cypher queries using the CREATE, SET, REMOVE clauses cannot be used in sql queries with JOINs, as they affect the Postgres transaction system.
 One possible solution is to protect the query with CTEs.
-See the subsection Using CTEs with CREATE, REMOVE, and SET for a solution to this problem.
+See the subsection Using CTEs with CREATE, REMOVE, and SET for more details.
 ```